Road traffic accident claims

 This compensation covers the losses or expenses you have suffered as a result of the accident or your injuries.

 Special damages include loss of earnings, insurance excess, vehicle repairs, vehicle hire, prescription costs and travelling expenses.
-We‘ll assess your claim and seek advice from other experts if we need to.
+We will assess your claim and seek advice from other experts if we need to.

 The claims process

-Most road traffic accident claims are straightforward and they are dealt with via an online portal.
-It's a streamlined process that's designed to make a financial settlement easy.
+Most road traffic accident claims are straightforward and they are now dealt with via the Official Injury Claim website.
+It's a streamlined process that's designed to make a financial settlement easy for injured drivers or passengers in a motor vehicle to claim directly without using a solicitor.

 We can deal with claims when the driver involved was uninsured, untraced or registered abroad.